QzhStarkInternational/Sequence_Alignment/README.md

 - It is better to run this tool on Mac, preferable a M1 chip Mac.
 Make sure you have at least 32GB RAM memory on a Intel based Mac, and at least 16GB RAM memory on a M1 chip based Mac.
 - It is better to use Xcode to run this tool.

-## How to compile
-**Run main.cpp There is no valid Makefile in the project.
-    The target and rules are already set up in the main function.**

 ## Normal Output